SDA-SE/sda-spring-boot-commons/docs/web/index.md

 supports forwarding them to Zipkin (Thrift via Brave) format for now.
 But since Jaeger supports Zipkin traces and the OpenTracing Jaeger Spring support is not heavily maintained, there is a need to stick with Sleuth.
-However, Spring Sleuth is compatible with OpenTracing, so we can use the standardized interfaces, hence the OpenTracing {@linkplain io.opentracing.Tracer} is on classpath.
+However, Spring Sleuth is compatible with OpenTracing, so we can use the standardized interfaces, hence the OpenTracing `io.opentracing.Tracer` is on classpath.

 Even if Jaeger supports the Zipkin B3 propagation format, Sleuth is forced to just use per default the [W3C context propagation](https://www.w3.org/TR/trace-context)